dru1d-foofus/DriverParse/README.md

 # DriverParse

-Just a small python utility for parsing large amounts of drivers and saving them to a CSV file.
+Just a small python utility for parsing large amounts of drivers and saving them to a PSV file.

+It checks for several interesting imports:
+- KeStackAttachProcess
+- MmMapIoSpace
+- RtlCopyMemory
+- ZwMapViewOfSection
+- ZwOpenProcess
+- ZwOpenSection
+- ZwQuerySystemInformation
+- ZwTerminateProcess

+Next, the utility will check SHA256 hashes of the provided drivers and see if they're associated with any known blocklists.

 ## Example